rbadrinath/FCP/SCRIPT/05_conditional_indenting.md

 # CONDITIONAL STATEMENTS
 * OBJECTIVE
   * Why do we need conditionals
   * if and switch

 * Attempt to write more useful programs:
   * The one that requires checking a condition
   * The one that requires repeatedly doing something
-  * The one that requires us to store a large number of values of the same kind EXAMPLES
+  * The one that requires us to store a large number of values of the same kind
+##  EXAMPLES
   * read 2 numbers and print the maximum and the minumum
   * read a number and find its smallest factor > 1
   * read a sequence of numbers and find the maximum
   * read a sequence of numbers and find the average
   * read a sequence of numbers and find the standard deviation
   * read a sequence of numbers and print them in reverse order
   * Find the mental constructs needed for each of these.
-* COncept of condition checking
+* Concept of condition checking
 ##  IF () expression
 	* Which problems can you solve
 	* what about quadratic solving